-Established in 1926 by Arthur Gulliver in the residential section of Coconut Grove, Gulliver Academy initially enrolled students from New England who were wintering in South Florida.
-Many parents saw Gulliver as a twin school to prestigious eastern academies in curriculum and focus.
+Established in 1926 by Arthur Gulliver in the residential section of Coconut Grove, Gulliver Academy initially enrolled students from the northeast who were wintering in South Florida.
+Many parents saw Gulliver as a twin school to prestigious eastern academies, in both curriculum and focus.
 Thus, it seemed a natural choice for an academic and character-building education, as well as a laboratory for exploring the region’s exciting natural environment.

-The most formative episode in Gulliver’s history was the purchasing of the school by Marian Krutulis in late 1953.
-A Miami pioneer in exploring the maze of issues, opportunities and challenges faced by youngsters, both in terms of their learning styles and educational comprehension, Mrs. Krutulis envisioned Gulliver as a grand school home where everyone, both students and teachers, would feel part of a caring, inspiring family of learners.
-As a result, Mrs. Krutulis came to personify independent education in Florida and to represent the educational reality that care, strength, and candor can generate success and high self-esteem for children.
+The most formative episode in Gulliver’s history was Marian Krutulis’s purchase of the school in late 1953.
+A Miami pioneer in exploring the maze of issues, opportunities and challenges faced by youngsters, both in terms of their learning styles and educational comprehension, Mrs. Krutulis envisioned Gulliver as a grand school home where both students and teachers would feel part of a caring, inspiring family of learners.
+As a result, Mrs. Krutulis came to personify independent education in Florida and to represent the educational reality that care, strength and candor can lead to success and high self-esteem for children.

 In 1967, Mrs. Krutulis moved the school to South Dade, an area that would soon undergo a major population explosion.
-Centered in Coral Gables, there are four campuses today, each serving a specific age group or targeting a particular student interest or need.
+Today, the school has four campuses and is centered in Coral Gables and Pinecrest; each campus serves a specific age group or targets a particular student interest or need.

 Gulliver Academy serves students in Grades PreK3 - 8.
 Gulliver South Miami Campus, which began operations in 1994, provided a gymnastic program for Grades Sr.K - 4.
 After a remarkable 17 years of excellence, the South Miami Campus closed its doors in June of 2011.
-Gulliver Preparatory School, opened in 1975 for advanced students in Grades 9 - 12.
+Gulliver Preparatory School opened in 1975 for advanced students in Grades 9 - 12; it serves those same students today.
 Gulliver’s Montgomery Drive and Miller Drive campuses offer smaller classes and alternative teaching and learning styles to students in Grades 5 - 8 and 9 - 12, respectively.

 With an enrollment of more than 2,200, Gulliver Schools offers the full spectrum of academic and extracurricular programs.
-Students are rostered in a sequence of classes designed to challenge them and enhance their skills.
+Students are enrolled in a sequence of classes designed to challenge them and enhance their skills.
 From the Primary School to the Preparatory School’s International Baccalaureate Program, Gulliver’s classes are student-focused, academically rigorous, and tailored to meet individual needs.
-Middle and high school students whose skill-building processes require close attention spend the morning at the Montgomery Drive and Miller Drive campuses, and are transported to the Academy or the Preparatory main campuses for lunch, afternoon courses, and extracurricular activities.
+Middle and high school students whose skill-building processes require close attention spend the morning at the Montgomery Drive or Miller Drive campuses, and are transported to the Academy or the Preparatory main campuses for lunch, afternoon courses and extracurricular activities.

 Extracurricular activities are limited only by the bounds of student creativity at all levels.
-Both community service organizations and interest groups thrive on all campuses.
+Community service organizations and interest groups thrive on all campuses.
 Gulliver’s athletic program has achieved success at all levels of competition, including the State of Florida, and has been named by The Miami Herald as the “Best Small Athletic Program” in the area.
-Recognized as a Blue Ribbon School of Excellence by the United States Department of Education, Gulliver continues to focus on Marian Krutulis’ vision: maximize the students’ academic potential; maintain their bodies’ health; and train them to become people of integrity in everything they say and do.
+Gulliver was recognized as a Blue Ribbon School of Excellence by the United States Department of Education – Preparatory School in 1991 and Academy in 1993.
+Gulliver continues to focus on Marian Krutulis’ vision: maximize the students’ academic potential, maintain their bodies’ health and train them to become people of integrity in everything they say and do.

-In the spring of 2008, Mrs. Krutulis transitioned into an “emeritus” status, and her son, John Krutulis, became Gulliver’s head of school.
-The position of provost was added, and the school was reorganized into six functional areas – academics, human resources, finance, facilities and construction, risk management and operations, and advancement – with a senior director overseeing each area.
-Collectively, this group, under John Krutulis’ direction, forms the school’s senior management team.
+In the spring of 2008, Mrs. Krutulis transitioned into an “emeritus” status, a position she held until her passing in January 2013.
+Her son, John Krutulis, became Gulliver’s head of schools.
+The school was organized into six functional areas – academics; human resources; finance; facilities and construction; operations and risk management; and advancement – with a senior director overseeing each area.
+Collectively, this group forms the school’s senior management team.